davidedc/Minimal-2D-Js-Software-Renderer/test_case_naming_analysis_explained.md

 ## Column (Facet) Breakdown

-The `test_case_naming_analysis_v17.md` table includes the following columns.
-Each facet's observed values are derived from the V17 table itself (or represent the possible values if not yet fully populated for new facets).
+The `test_case_naming_analysis_v19.tsv` file includes the following columns.
+The `New Test Name` column is generated based on the values of the preceding facet columns.

 ---